 The New Mexico Environment Department (NMED) Air Quality Bureau (AQB) is required to conduct statewide emission inventories of criteria and hazardous air pollutants under 20.2.73 New Mexico Administrative Code (NMAC) Notice of Intent and Emissions Inventory Requirements.

 The NMED AQB does not have jurisdiction over facilities in Bernalillo County or on Tribal lands; consequently, they are not included in the NMED AQB inventory.
 The NMED AQB submits the emission inventory electronically to EPA based on a schedule promulgated by EPA and contained in the Consolidated Emission Reporting Regulation (CERR).
-The EPA hosts states’ emission inventories and compliance reports on their “Where You Live” webpage.
+The EPA hosts the national emissions inventories where you can query specific regions, states and pollutants.
+The 2014 National Emissions Inventory data can be queried here.

 Motor vehicle: self propelled, used to carry people or property on a street or highway;